 - Less control over your website’s performance

-Popular for personal websites or blogs, small businesses or anyone with a limited budget and looking for a cost-effective option.
+Popular for personal websites or blogs, small businesses or anyone with a limited budget.

 If you or your web designer decide to use WordPress to build your website or blog, you’ll need WordPress hosting.